-New Harmony is located on the banks of the Wabash River, close to Evansville, the University of Southern Indiana and Evansville Regional Airport.
-A community that began almost two hundred years ahead of its time, New Harmony was first a spiritual sanctuary that then became a haven for international scientists, scholars and educators who sought equality in communal living.
+The site of two utopian societies, New Harmony was first a spiritual sanctuary that later became a haven for international scientists, scholars and educators who sought equality in communal living.